Zhong Gong: Ban in China

 The 12th session of the NPC Standing Committee passed a resolution allowing the government to take action against groups classified as "heretic cults." and which applied retroactively to Falun Gong, Zhong Gong and any other spiritual groups deemed a potential threat to the state.

 However, Zhong Gong has been much more low key than Falun Gong, and the government crackdown on it is almost unknown in China.
 Palmer describes how Zhong Gong effectively ceased to exist once the organisation was no longer able to provide material and social benefits to its followers.

 As a sign of Zhang's acumen, Thornton notes that when the Beijing daily reported that his Beijing-based International Qigong Service Enterprise had been shut down pending an investigation into possible criminal activities, Zhang hired the team of lawyers who had defended Mao's widow during the Gang of Four trial, and managed to gain a public apology from the paper.
 A five-year string of unsuccessful legal actions against the government followed, during which Zhang managed to elude arrest.

 After Zhong Gong was officially declared illegal, the organization’s assets and those of its 3,000 affiliated entities within the Unicorn Group were confiscated, and 600 key figures were detained.
 When an arrest warrant was issued for Zhang, he fled to the United States, where he applied for political asylum.
 While his request was not granted, he received Protective Resident Status on June 13, 2001.
 Zhang died in a motor accident on July 31, 2006, at the age of 52.

-While Zhong Gong’s public presence faded after his death, the movement remains active in China today, operating in secrecy due to ongoing repression by the Chinese government.
+While Zhong Gong’s public presence faded after his death, Zhong Gong continued to operate in reduced or fragmented form outside mainland China under leadership associated with Zhang Xiao, described as the late founder's former secretary.
+Zhang Xiao later introduced a set of anti-Covid-19 qigong exercises which were reportedly successful during the COVID-19 pandemic.
+According to a Chinese police report cited by Bitter Winter, a publication focused on religious liberty issues, authorities discovered a massage parlour in Fuyuan, Heilongjiang, which was allegedly selling Zhonggong teachings and artifacts described as being "blessed" by Zhang Xiao.